Matthew 26

 [16] And from that time, he sought an opportunity to deliver Him to them.

-Comments Matthew 26:14-16 This is just to support the old prophecy; the price of the Savior has been set to fulfill what has been spoken.
+Comments Matthew 26:14-16 This paragraph supports an Old Testament prophecy: the price of the Savior has been set to fulfill what has been spoken (see Zechariah 11:12-13; Psalm 41:9; Psalm 55:12-14).
 The Lord has come to fulfill the Father’s will to bring humans to glorify the Father.

 [17] Now on the first day of the unleavened bread the disciples came to Jesus, saying, Where do Thou wish that we should prepare for Thee to eat the Passover?

-Comments Matthew 26:17 “On the first day of the unleavened bread,” what the disciples came to ask refers to the plan of making ready.
-The disciples came to ask before the Passover started because the Passover has many rules, and they have to prepare for it.
-During the feast, they cannot prepare because they can’t do work.
-This part of the verse occurs on the first day before the Passover starts, but it isn’t the Passover yet, for this part refers to the preparation day (Nisan 13 at sunrise and Nisan 14 until twilight).
+Comments Matthew 26:17 “On the first day of unleavened bread.”
+What the disciples came to ask refers to the plan of making ready.
+The disciples came to ask before the Passover started, because the Passover had many rules, and they had to prepare for it.
+During the feast, they could not prepare because they couldn’t do any work.
+This part of the verse occurred on the first day before the Passover started, but it wasn’t the Passover yet, for this part refers to the preparation day (Nisan 13 at sunrise and Nisan 14 until twilight).

 Leviticus 23:5-6 says, “In the first month, on the fourteenth day of the month at twilight is the Lord’s Passover.
 And on the fifteenth day of the same month is the Feast of the Unleavened Bread.”
-The Passover day was Nisan 14 (Thursday).
+The Passover day itself was Nisan 14 (Thursday).
 The unleavened bread celebration lasted seven days, starting on the fifteenth day of the first month, that is, Nisan 15.
 The Passover is also called the Feast of the Unleavened Bread.
 Normally, the preparation for the Passover was done during Nisan 13 and 14, and it had to be finalized by the end of Nisan 14 (before the sun went down).
-The preparations for the Passover started with the sending of the disciples on Nisan 13 (on Wednesday) to get the place.
-Afterward, the meal preparations were performed all day during Nisan 14 (Thursday).
+Here, the preparations for the Passover started with the sending of the disciples on Nisan 13 (on Wednesday) to get the place.
+Afterward, the meal preparations were done all day during Nisan 14 (Thursday).
 All the things that had to be prepared had to be finished before the sun went down that day (Nisan 14) to follow the law.
-The Lord Jesus and His disciples ate the Passover meal after sundown on Thursday evening (See verse 20; the twilight of the fourteenth day of the first month), which is now, in fact, Nisan 15 (the day ends at sundown and a new day starts).
+The Lord Jesus and His disciples ate the Passover meal after sundown on Thursday evening (see verse 20: the twilight of the fourteenth day of the first month), which was in fact Nisan 15 (as the day ends at sundown and a new day starts).

 The Lord Jesus was crucified the following afternoon (on Friday), which was still Nisan 15, the same day when the Lord instituted the Lord’s Supper.
 Because the Bible calls Him the Passover Lamb, then He must be crucified on this day; how can the Bible call Him the Passover Lamb if He is not crucified on that day?
-Joseph of Arimathea took the Lord Jesus down from the cross (See Matthew 26:57-60; Mark 15:43) on the same day (Nisan 15) but did not do the burial on that day.
-He wrapped Him in a clean linen cloth, but the traditional burial is more than that.
-Joseph took the Lord Jesus from the cross, wrapped Him in a clean linen cloth, put Him in his prepared tomb, and closed the tomb with the rock (he rolled a great stone to close the entrance of the tomb).
-He couldn’t do more preparation than that since they were not allowed to do any ordinary work on this day, and the next day was a Sabbath day.
-The Lord Jesus rose on Sunday morning, which is Nisan 17.
+Joseph of Arimathea took the Lord Jesus’ body down from the cross (see Matthew 26:57-60; Mark 15:43) on the same day (Nisan 15), but did not perform the burial; he wrapped the body of the Lord Jesus in a clean linen cloth, but the traditional burial was more than that.
+Joseph took the Lord Jesus’ body from the cross, wrapped Him in a clean linen cloth, placed Him in his prepared tomb, and sealed the tomb with a large stone (he rolled a great stone to close the entrance of the tomb).
+He couldn’t do any more preparation than that, since on this day they were not allowed to do any ordinary work; the next day was a Sabbath day.
+The Lord Jesus rose on Sunday morning, which was Nisan 17.

-Then, the Lord Jesus stayed in the heart of the earth from Nisan 15 until Nisan 17, which was three days and three nights.
-Using the ray of the sun to count days and nights, when the sun goes down (no light of the sun), that is considered the end of a day and the start of a new day.
-The light end of Thursday night counts as the beginning of a new day (Friday).
-Even if the event happened at the end of the day, you must count from the beginning when that day started, not from the point of the action that happened.
-In this way, Nisan 15 started on Thursday evening, and Nisan 17 ended on Sunday evening.
-As a result, there are three nights and three days covered.
-For God, the sunset is the point of action, but people count by the action of people.
+Then the Lord Jesus stayed in the heart of the earth from Nisan 15 until Nisan 17, which was three days and three nights: using the ray of the sun as a counting of days and nights; when the sun goes down (no light of the sun), that is considered the end of a day and the start of a new day.
+The light end of Thursday night counts as a new day starting (Friday).
+Even if the event happened at the end of the day, you have to count from the beginning when that day started, not from the point of the action that happened.
+In this way, Nisan 15 started on Thursday evening, and Nisan 17 ended on Sunday evening; as a result, there were three nights and three days covered.
+For God, the sunsetting is the point of action, but people count by the action of people.

 [18] And He said, Go into the city to a certain man, and say to him, The Teacher says, My time is near; I will keep the Passover at your house with My disciples.

-Comments Matthew 26:18 Notice that the disciples just went and told “The Teacher.”
-All the people recognized the Lord Jesus as a Teacher.
-A teacher has a reputation above all the common people.
+Comments Matthew 26:18 Take notice that the disciples just went and told “The Teacher says.”
+All of the people recognized the Lord Jesus as Teacher.
+A teacher has a reputation above all common people.
 The Lord Jesus is the true Teacher of humans.
 He teaches humans to have the true life inside of them.
-This person will feel privileged to host the Teacher.
-He wholeheartedly wants to do it, and it is not by force.
-It brings joy to these people to host the Passover for the Teacher.
+This person (a certain man) will feel privileged to host the Teacher; he wholeheartedly wants to do it, not by force.
+This brings joy to these people to host the Passover for the Teacher.

-“A certain man” was just a simple man whose heart was opened, and the Lord saw that heart.
-That is why He sent the disciples to tell one thing: The Teacher wants to have the Passover at your house.
+“A certain man” was just a simple man whose heart was open, and the Lord saw that heart; that is why He sent the disciples, just to tell one thing: the Teacher wants to have the Passover at your house.

 [19] And the disciples did as Jesus appointed them, and prepared the Passover.